Updated: May 20

 Finding Time for Both

-We certainly have participants at Yvonne’s Fitness who love their Zumba/Yoga combo - but it can take time to get used to incorporating both!
+We certainly have participants at Yvonne’s Fitness who love their Zumba/Yoga combo - but it can take time to get used to incorporating both.
 Perhaps you find your energy runs low, and generally only make time for a class like Yoga because you are able to move your body without intense physical exertion.
 Or maybe you have a more sedentary lifestyle and when you commit to working out, you are looking for an outlet to really shake things up and get out some big energy.
 So how do you add in the Yin to your Yang?

 Start by making a weekly plan and schedule in a time for your Zumba and Yoga classes.
 Whichever class is your go-to will be easy to schedule - you already know when works for you.
 Commit yourself to just one day a week of the other class.
 Start small, and pay attention to the different takeaways you get from each class.
 It doesn’t have to be a full hour, either!
 At Yvonne’s Fitness, we offer a variety of class lengths - Zumba can be 30, 45 or 60 minutes, and Yoga can be anywhere from 15-60 minutes!
-These classes are also available on demand, so you can fit them into your schedule at any time - no excuses!
+These classes are also available on-demand through our virtual memberships, so you can fit them into your schedule at any time - no excuses!
 You might find that you love Zumba in the morning to energize you for the day, and Yoga at the end to relax.
 But it can also be the opposite!
 Yoga can be a relaxing way to start your day and set some positive intentions, while Zumba allows you to let off some steam after a long day!

 Zumba and Yoga are just two different types of exercise that you can build into your physical and mental wellness regimes.
 Walking, jogging, cycling, swimming - the list goes on and on!
 The most important thing, always, is to keep it interesting and to keep it balanced.
 Find out what you love most and then get to it.
 Your body and your mind will thank you for it.